Variational Graph Generator for Multi-View Graph Clustering

 \subsubsection{Oversmoothing Analysis}

-The left side of Figure~\ref{fig:smooth_loss} shows the performance with different orders.
-Overall, the ACC increases with the increase of order, which suggests that VGMGC can mitigate oversmoothing.
-Notably, the plot on DBLP is steady, a possible explanation for this might because that VGMGC has learnt sufficient clustering-related information from original features directly.
+The left of Figure~\ref{fig:smooth_loss} shows the performance of VGMGC with different orders.
+Overall, the ACC increases with the increase of orders, which suggests that VGMGC can mitigate oversmoothing.
+This effect benefits from the elaborately designed massage-passing scheme in Section~\ref{secGraphEnc}.
+Notably, the plot on DBLP is steady even when the aggregation order is $0$, which might be due to that VGMGC has learned sufficient clustering-related information from original features directly before message-passing.